ODIM-Project/ODIM/README.md

 ## Filing Resource Aggregator for ODIM defects

-**Important**: In case of any unforeseen issues you experience while deploying or using Resource Aggregator for ODIM, log on to the following website and file your defect by clicking **Create**.
+In case of any unforeseen issues you experience while deploying or using Resource Aggregator for ODIM, log on to the following website and file your defect by clicking **Create**.

 **Prerequisite**: You must have valid LFN Jira credentials to create defects.